Part 7 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Here are a few advantages and disadvantages of buying a business that’s already operating.

-Note: I’m using examples here for a business that’s doing all right, though it doesn’t have to be highly successful.
-The examples are not for a business that’s in trouble or failing.
+Note: I’m using examples for a business that’s doing all right, though it doesn’t have to be highly successful.
+The cases are not for a company that’s in trouble or failing.

 - The business is up and running, and therefore the setup process is already done.